ragges/tektools/README.md

-# Tektronix TDS 5xx/6xx/7xx/8xx tools on Linux, ARM
+# Tektronix TDS 5xx/6xx/7xx/8xx tools on Linux, ARM, and MacOS

 These are tools for backing up and restoring NVRAM, Flash and EEPROMs in certain Tektronix oscilloscopes such as the TDS 5xx/6xx/7xx series,